datahub-v2/frontend/blog/2018-03-26-new-features-and-improvements.md

 ---
-title: New DataHub Features and Improvements
+title: New Features and Improvements
 date: 2018-03-26
 authors: ['acckiygerman']
 ---